 - Cortisol is converted to cortisone: 11 beta-hydroxysteroid dehydrogenase (HSD-11B) (11B-HSD) is an enzyme family that converts cortisol to cortisone and vice versa.
 When cortisol is converted into cortisone you may develop symptoms of inadequate cortisol.
 Glycyrrhiza (licorice) inhibits HSD-11B however you have to be careful and keep an eye out to ensure cortisol levels do not rise too high, over bind to mineralocorticoid receptors, and cause not only symptoms of cortisol excess, but also symptoms of mineralocorticoid overstimulation which includes low blood potassium, high blood pressure, and alkalosis.

 Cortisol → converted by HSD-11B → to Cortisone = less cortisol in circulation

 - Dysfunction of the hypothalamus of the brain: The hypothalamus is a part of your brain and is located near the pineal gland.
-The hypothalamus is involved in many activities including: Regulating hormones, body temperature, coordinating the stress response, controlling appetite, modulating neurotransmitter release etc. Your hypothalamus is a part of the HPA Axis, and as mentioned above, it releases CRH to the pituitary.
-Hypothalamic hypofunction is when the hypothalamus is not doing it’s job properly.
-This may be caused by many things, for example: malnutrition, anorexia, bulimia, genetic disorders, head trauma (concussions), radiation, tumors or aneurysms.
-If the hypothalamus does not release adequate CRH, than downstream we may see reduced cortisol output from the adrenal glands.
+The hypothalamus is involved in many activities including Regulating hormones, body temperature, coordinating the stress response, controlling appetite, modulating neurotransmitter release, etc. Your hypothalamus is a part of the HPA Axis, and as mentioned above, it releases CRH to the pituitary.
+Hypothalamic hypofunction is when the hypothalamus is not doing its job properly.
+This may be caused by many things, for example, malnutrition, anorexia, bulimia, genetic disorders, head trauma (concussions), radiation, tumors, or aneurysms.
+If the hypothalamus does not release adequate CRH, then downstream we may see reduced cortisol output from the adrenal glands.

 Inadequate CRN → Pituitary = Reduced ACTH = Reduced Cortisol from Adrenals